fwuffyboi/peek/README.md

  - [ ] Be able to see if a certain port on the local network is responsive (ping)
  - [x] Be able to see the logs of Peek
  - [ ] Improve viewing the logs of Peek
+ - [ ] Be able to see the config from api
  - [ ] Be able to see the logs of systemd processes
  - [x] Only ever return JSON from the whole API, no HTML
  - [ ] Be able to download the IP database if not present (from GitHub)